sandervandevelde/Azure-IoT-Operations-Bicep-Templates/README.md

 ## Contributions

-If you want to contribute, plaese provide a pull request.
+If you want to contribute, please provide a pull request.